Alexander Berry: Business dealings with the New South Wales Rum Corps

 Upon arrival in Sydney, Berry became acquainted with the officers of the Rum Corps, who were running a cartel on trade into the colony of New South Wales.
 He allotted his cargo of 22,000 gallons of spirits to them and dined with their leaders, Captain John Macarthur and Major George Johnston.
 He did not interfere when they conducted the Rum Rebellion, where the Rum Corps mutinied and detained the Governor of New South Wales, William Bligh, which occurred while Berry was in Sydney.
 In return, Berry was offered a £2,000 contract by the officers to transport settlers and convicts from Norfolk Island to Van Diemen's Land.
 Although Berry completed the job, he demanded £3,600 for it and refused to accept a lesser payment in cash.
 Berry then decided to go to Fiji to obtain a cargo of sandalwood.
 Even though he was taken as a hostage by chief at Taveuni, he was later released and able to acquire 50 tonnes of sandalwood.

-Rescuing survivors the Boyd massacre
+Rescuing survivors of the Boyd massacre

 In 1809, Berry sailed from Fiji and stopped at the Bay of Islands in New Zealand to load a cargo of spars.
 News came through of the massacre of the crew and passengers of the ship Boyd by local Māori at nearby Whangaroa.
 The City of Edinburgh, with Berry, set sail for Whangaroa, where he rescued four survivors and the ship's papers by holding two chiefs hostage.
 He wrote in a letter to Governor Macquarie that he released the chiefs because "there was no opportunity of sending the chiefs to Port Jackson" (i.e. Sydney).
 He wrote in the Edinburgh Magazine that he had released them on condition that they lose their rank with their people, although he never expected that to happen.